If you’re arrested for any crime, there are several things you need to know to protect yourself, as stated by experts from a criminal defense law firm

 Do Not Trust Police Officers

 While you should never lie to law enforcement, neither should you make any admissions that could get you in trouble.
 For instance, if the officer asks whether or not you’ve had anything to drink, you can simply decline to answer.
 Volunteering that you had “two beers” earlier in the evening could give the officer probable cause to proceed with further investigation.
+One can click here to find out more on getting legal help.

 Remember that police officers can lie to you.
 They might tell you that they have evidence even if they don’t, hoping to trip you up and get you to admit to something criminal.
 Don’t allow yourself to engage in conversation.
 Simply ask whether or not you’re free to leave.